neroden/timetable_kit/timetable_kit/tt-spec-documentation.rst

-    "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page", "for_rpa": "If this is present, the timetable will be credited as being made for RPA" }
+    "title": "This goes in the title bar of the HTML page", "heading": "This is the heading at the top of the page", "for_rpa": "If this is present, the timetable will be credited as being made for RPA" "output_subdir": "after_20220528"
+    "output_filename": "special",
+    "reference_date":
+ }

+reference_date is critically important and is required unless passed at the command line.
+This filters the GTFS data to find the data valid for a particular reference date, which is necessary to get a representative timetable.
+It is annoying to have to change this in the aux file whenever you want to make a new timetable, but it is what it is.

+reference_date can be overridden by the command line, and probably should be when experimenting.

+output_subdir is the name of a subdirectory of output_dir to put the output in; this is useful if you are making one set of timetables for one time period, and one set for another time period, at the same time.

+output_filename is the base filename of the output files (so, "special.html", "special.pdf" will be produced).
+If omitted, this defaults to the same base filename as the spec file; this is here in case you want a *different* output file name from the file name for the spec file.

 There will be a lot more but this is a start.